leilanorouzi/DataScinceProjects/Capstone_project1/Overview.md

 ### Porphet model
 - link to the code:
 - gives general tred of all reservation over the time in all resturant
-- Seasonal, monthly, weakly, daily variation
+- Seasonal, monthly, weekly, daily variation
 ### Calssification model
 - link to the code:
 - Random forest model